rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 dmd
 ```

-If it is not found, you will need to debug your ``PATH`` variable and ensure you have installed dmd correctly.
+If it is not found, you will need to debug your ``PATH`` variable and ensure you have installed DMD correctly.

 T> **Debugging the PATH variable**
 T>